ODonoghueLab/Minardo-Model/README.md

 ```

 ![Heat map](images/Humphrey/humphrey_heatmap.png)
 Fig. 2: Heat map showing z-scores for each of the clusters (x-axis) at time-intervals (y-axis) with significant p-values.
-Z-scores at non-significant intervals have been greyed out.
+Z-scores at non-significant intervals are greyed out.

 ### 4. Determine events